 Cemocan "Gemo" Yesil

-Gemo is a dual-rated U.S. Air Force Pilot and a former Engineering Project Manager at a Fortune 500 company.
-He holds an aerospace engineering degree from MIT.
-In the corporate world, Gemo was active as the technical lead in multiple U.S. Government acquisition proposal and execution programs collectively worth over $13 billion.
-As a U.S. Air Force officer, he has flown both combat rescue helicopters (HH-60G) and tactical airlift aircraft (C-130J-30) in Iraq and Afghanistan and logged 119 hours of combat flight time.
-With an active security clearance and 13 years of experience handling classified information, Gemo has established himself as a military and corporate leader, and an experienced public speaker.
-He happily lives in Connecticut with his wife Jen and their furry children Tippy and Fergus.
+Gemo is a dual-rated U.S. Air Force pilot and a former engineering project manager at a Fortune 500 aerospace company.
+He holds an aerospace engineering degree from MIT and served as the technical lead of multiple U.S. Government acquisition programs in the corporate world.
+As a U.S. Air Force officer, Gemo has flown both combat rescue helicopters (HH-60G) and tactical airlift aircraft (C-130J-30) in Iraq and Afghanistan, logging 119 hours of combat flight time.
+Leveraging experience as a seasoned corporate leader, aviator, and public speaker, Gemo now follows his true passion in education with Milestone C – shaping future STEM leaders and defining the cutting edge of project-based, experiential learning since 2017.
+He lives in Connecticut with his wife Jen and their two furry children, Tippy and Fergus.